-Actresses Lori Loughlin, Felicity Huffman, and 33 other affluent parents were hit with charges of money laundering in an alleged massive college admissions scandal early this year.
-The parents are accused of bribing and working with college coaches and test administrators to rig standardized test scores and college acceptance practices.
+Actress Lori Loughlin was among the affluent parents who were hit with charges of money laundering in an alleged massive college admissions scandal that broke in 2019.
+The parents were accused of bribing and working with college coaches and test administrators to rig standardized test scores and college acceptance practices.

 After it was revealed in 2015 that Brian Williams’ account of being on a helicopter that was shot down during the U.S. invasion of Iraq was not true, the popular news anchor was suspended from “NBC Nightly News” for six months without pay, USA Today reported.
 Despite the hit to his reputation — and his wallet — Williams was able to bounce back from his losses.
 He currently hosts “The 11th Hour With Brian Williams” on MSNBC.

 Entrepreneurs: Oprah and 24 More Celebrities With Secret Business Empires